enkidevs/curriculum/sql/ddl/create/check-and-default-value.md

 ### Check Constraint

 Column checks are used to ensure that values entered in a column meet a defined criterion.
-To best explain this, let's say you want to create a table of eligible voters in which you store and identification column `id`, the name of the person as `name` and their `age`.
+To best explain this, let's say you want to create a table of eligible voters in which you store an identification column `id`, the name of the person as `name` and their `age`.
 To be eligible to vote you must be 18 or older, and to simplify data entering and ensure that no human errors are made, you can set up a column check.
 Let's look at how this table is created:

 ```sql
 CREATE TABLE voters (